akeemseymens/holberton-system_engineering-devops/README.md

-This is a repository for project 0x00.
-Shell, basics
+This repository is to work on devops Projects.